miRackModular/ImpromptuModular/README.md

 ![IM](res/img/GateSeq64.jpg)

 A 64 step gate sequencer with the ability to define **probabilities** for each step.
 A configuration switch allows the sequencer to output quad 16 step sequences, dual 32 step sequences or single 64 step sequences.
-To see the sequencer in action and for a tutorial on how it works, please see [this segment](https://www.youtube.com/watch?v=bjqWwTKqERQ&t=6111s) of Nigel Sixsmith's Talking Rackheads episode 10. *New in upcoming version 0.6.14*: Clicking steps with the **right mouse button** can also be used to more quiclkly turn steps off.
+To see the sequencer in action and for a tutorial on how it works, please see [this segment](https://www.youtube.com/watch?v=bjqWwTKqERQ&t=6111s) of Nigel Sixsmith's Talking Rackheads episode 10.

 When running in the 4x16 configuration, each of the four rows is sent to the four **GATE** output jacks (jacks 1 to 4, with jack 1 being the top-most jack).
 In the 2x32 configuration, jacks 1 and 3 are used, and in the 1x64 configuration, only jack 1 is used (top-most jack).
 When activating a given step by clicking it once, it will turn green showing that the step is on.
 Clicking the _"p"_ button turns it yellow, and the main display shows the probability associated with this step.
 While the probability remains shown, the probability can be adjusted with the main knob, in 0.02 increments, between 0 and 1.
 When a yellow step is selected, clicking the _"p"_ button again will turn it off.
+Clicking steps with the **right mouse button** can also be used to more quiclkly turn steps off.

 This sequencer also features the song mode found in [PhraseSeq16](#phrase-seq-16); 64 phrases can be defined, where a phrase is an index into a set of 16 sequences.
 In GateSeq64, the song steps are shown using the entire grid of steps, overlapped with the actual sequence progression in lighter shades in the lights.
 The actual content of the sequences is not visible in Song mode.
 Here are a few more points regarding Song mode: